swkhitorie/gpmx/README.md

-# edrvlib
+# BSP
-Basic peripheral driver package based on MCU SDK provided by different manufacturers
+Board support packages and driver programs based on chips from different manufacturers